 And finally, happy with his devotion, the Lord of Eons appeared and asked, “Valiant monk, what would you like as a boon before you swoon?
 Very happy I am with your dedication”.

 So then the wise ascetic replied “May we never be destroyed by anything we can see, no bomb no meteor…no floods, no tsunami, neither earth quakes nor hot global bakes, no alien invasion, no symptomatic disease (He still wanted his probiotics, you see, so he let the asymptomatic be).
 May we not be destroyed by the living or non-living!”
 And then he screamed, “MAY WE FORGET WE ARE MORTAL FOR AS LONG AS CAN BE!!!!

 “So let it be” said the Power that be, smiling stealthily.
 And that’s how it all came to be.

 And so they forgot they were mortal, you see.

 Buildings were built to scrape the skies, markets brimmed with produce and rice.
-People travelled to Nice and Venice.
-Parties were held, elections were rigged, rumors were spread, and in mirth they lived.
+People travelled to Venice and Nice.
+Parties were held, elections were frought, rumors were spread, and in mirth they lived.

 They forgot they were mortal, you see.